Anorexia Causes & Triggers

 Equally, there is no evidence to suggest that sexual trauma or explanations relying on “underlying psychological factors” have any scientific merit.
 The stubborn fact remains we don't really understand what triggers anorexia in children.
 We may never know.
 But the crucial point for parents is that they don’t need to understand the “cause” in order to seek effective eating disorder treatment today.
 If your child has experienced unexplained weight loss, even if previously “chubby” or “heavy”, this is a cause for concern and immediate investigation.
 Please note: unexplained weight loss in children is not normal.
 The longer a life-threatening eating disorder such as anorexia nervosa goes undiagnosed and untreated, the worse the long term prognosis for recovery.
 Please see our anorexia treatment page for more information on steps to take if you are concerned.
 And take a look at our video about how to talk to your pediatricians about your concerns.

 One thing is certain: parents don't cause anorexia and children don't choose to have it.

-If you are seeking eating disorder help or would like more information about any of our eating disorder programs, call us on 503 249 8851 and ask for our intake coordinator.
+If you are seeking eating disorder help or would like more information about any of our eating disorder programs, call us at 971-319-6800 and speak to our intake coordinator.
 For your convenience, you may also submit an online request below.
 We answer all requests promptly.